 CHATTERBOX COFFEE MORNINGS

-Would you like to knit in company?
-You are welcome to bring your knitting, or any other needlework or portable craft to our Coffee Morning.
-Every Thursday from 10.30 am to 12 noon at Marborough Road Methodist Church.
-We offer encouragement for beginners, as well as coffee and biscuits.
-If you need a pattern or project we recommend www.knitforpeace.org.uk – PS: You can come without knitting and just chat!
+Chatterbox convenes every Thursday except the Thursday of Christmas week in the welcome area from 10.30 am to 12 noon.
+You are welcome to bring your knitting, or any other needlework or portable craft – regular needleworkers offer encouragement for beginners along with the coffee and biscuits.
+If you need a pattern or project we recommend www.knitforpeace.org.uk You can come without knitting and just chat!